 As an Englishman, I get a lot of confused looks when I tell people that my favourite sport is American football.
 This hasn't always been the case though.
 Of course I love our football (soccer, if you're weird and/or simply raised in North America), even though consistent problems constantly attempt to break down my unwavering love of Newcastle United.
 I'm also a big fan of cricket, with England's 2005 Ashes victory an obvious high point.
 Back then, I thought American football was just rugby where the players wore padding and helmets because they didn't want to get hurt.
 I called it American hand-egg.
 Actually I still do because, come on, they barely ever touch the ball with their feet.

 I didn't know what I was missing until my first year of university.
 In February 2010 there was an event in the student union building that lasted well into the early hours of the morning.
 Instead of the usual Jägerbombs and dubstep, there were chicken wings and The Who.
-Hundreds of us turned up to watch the New Orleans Saints defeat the Indianapolis Colts in Super Bowl XLIV, making them National Football League (NFL) champions for that season.
+Hundreds of us turned up to watch the New Orleans Saints defeat the Indianapolis Colts in Super Bowl XLIV.
 And while I barely knew what was going on, I felt like there might be something to all of this.

 New Orleans Saints quarterback Drew Brees was on the game's cover, the man I had seen lift the Super Bowl trophy a few months ago.
 Dressed in gold and black, captured in the middle of his throwing action, he almost looked like he was part of a poster for Marvel's next superhero movie.
 I was excited to start playing and learn what this game was all about.
 But instantly I hit a snag.

 I ruled out the top teams.
-I also ruled out the bottom teams – I didn't want the experience to be too hard.
-So I was left with the mid-tablers, the Evertons and Southamptons of the NFL.
+I also ruled out the bottom teams—I didn't want the experience to be too hard.
+So I was left with the mid-tablers, the Evertons, and Southamptons of the NFL.
 A friend of mine was studying at Washington State University at the time, I like a lot of bands from Seattle, and birds are pretty cool, so I ended up picking the Seahawks.
 Back in the 2009 season, the Seahawks only won five of their 16 games.
-In this new instalment of Madden, their rating was 75, compared to the Saints' 92.
+In this new installment of Madden, their rating was 75, compared to the Saints' 92.
 I was interested to discover how important this statistical difference was.